 Clean the Insert

 The first part that you want to clean is the insert of your crock pot.
 That’s the part that you actually put the food in.
 This can of course be put in the dishwasher really easily, but some staining can still build up over time (like with coffee and tea mugs) so it’s a good idea to give it a good scrubbing by hand every once in awhile.
 Again, how did I not notice those stains were so dark?
 In my mind there was just a very small amount of staining that had built up.
 Apparently I’m officially delusional. 🙂

 To scrub the inside of my crock pot, I like to make a paste of baking soda, dish soap and water, which does a really good job of removing anything that may be sticking to the inside of the ceramic insert.

-Once that’s all taken care of, it’s time to move on to cleaning the outer part of the Crock Pot, where the heating element is.
+Once that’s all taken care of, it’s time to move on to cleaning the housing or outer part of the Crock Pot, where the heating element is.

 First of all, make sure your slow cooker is unplugged before you begin cleaning.

 Next, wipe down the exterior really well.
 Use a toothbrush (that you keep just for cleaning, obviously) to get around the knobs if there are any crusty spills around them.

 When you get to cleaning the inside of the crock pot where the heating element is, you definitely want to try to use as little liquid as possible.
 Your best bet is to use a slightly-dampened scouring pad (I like the blue “no-scratch” ones for this) and just gently remove any spills that may have fallen inside the crock pot and baked themselves in.
 Follow up with a soft microfibre cloth dipped in a solution of warm water and vinegar and you’re all set!

 Clean the Lid of Your Crock Pot